tundish/blathnaid/blathnaid/book/chapters.rst

 Locksmiths
 ----------

-First he'd created a licence for making locks, which the Smiths had to purchase from him at great cost.
+First he'd created a licence for making locks, which the Smiths had to redeem from him at great cost.
 Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, for whom he secured permission instead.

 "But the thing is", said Fell, "they can't seem to maintain their tolerances."

-"For sure, there is not one key in this City that will match another.
+"You won't find one key in this City that will match another.
 And don't drop one of their padlocks.
 The tumblers jam up if you do".

 First wish gone